shriv/jekyll-now/_posts/2019-02-07-Accessibility-analyses-for-urban-planning.md

 </p>

-## Objective measures
+## Measuring walkability to amenities
 In this series, the analyses will be constrained to walking - rather than a comprehensive view of active transport.
 The combined impact of urban attributes that enable walking can be measured objectively with _Walkability_ metrics.
 [WalkScore](www.walkscore.com) is _an_ implementation of walkability.
 The Walkability Index, described in _Measuring Neighbourhood Walkability in New Zealand Cities_, is another.

 Walkability typically presents a comprehensive picture.
 But at its core is the predominant question that encapsulates opportunity cost for any transport mode:

  > How long will it take me?

 While we all consider itinerary-specific travel times, a general view of travel times to amenities can be quantified and visualised with [accessibility heatmaps](https://towardsdatascience.com/measuring-pedestrian-accessibility-97900f9e4d56).

-## Probing walkability in Wellington with accessibility
+## Walkability by example: walking to playgrounds in Wellington
-This introductory post is followed by a series that will examine accessibility, by travel time, to playgrounds in Wellington.
+This introductory post is followed by a series that will examine walkability to playgrounds in Wellington using accessibility analyses by travel time.
 Playgrounds are an important recreation resource and are typically accessed on foot.
 The posts will consider just how reasonable their pedestrian accessibility actually is.

 The topic is narrow, but intended for covering concepts in depth.
 The following posts will cover:
-- The impact of topology (hills) on travel times
+- The impact of topology (hills) on travel times.
+  - _How prohibitive is Wellington's topology on pedestrian accessibility?_
-- Modelling and visualising differences between suburbs
+- Modelling and visualising differences between suburbs.
+  - _Can we interpret pedestrian accessibility to playgrounds with a 'family-friendly' angle?_
+- Accessibility to council playgrounds vs. school playgrounds
+  - _Does the inclusion of school playgrounds improve accessibility?
+By how much?_
 - The impact of adding new playgrounds on travel times.
-Do they make a difference to the suburban average?
+  - _What is the impact of the new Berhampore playground on accessibility in Berhampore and nearby suburbs?_

 The final post will close the series by examining how accessibility analyses can inform about the "liveability" of an urban environment.